 I have always loved the lightweight feeling of going makeup-free and even more so now that my acne is behind me.
 Incorporating a cleansing brush into my routine is one of the main things that’s made that possible, so suffice it to say I was disappointed when my longtime go-to facial brush brand shut down last year.
 On the positive side, it sent me on an urgent quest for a facial cleansing brush that was effective enough to help me maintain clear skin without breaking the bank.
+For other complementary skincare products, sites like buoy health have you covered.

 That’s when I came across the PMD Clean, a face brush whose ability to provide a deep clean and visibly firm and lift the look of problem areas has helped it gain popularity in recent years.
 With its promises to go above and beyond for a luxurious cleansing experience, I had to try it.
 For my detailed thoughts, keep reading my PMD Brush review below.